Lung Cancer Early Detection & Prevention Clinic

-Detecting lung cancer at its earliest stage and having it surgically removed has been shown to increase five-year survival rates from five percent to 70 percent!
+Detecting lung cancer at its earliest stage and having it surgically removed have been shown to increase the five-year survival rate from less than 5 percent to nearly 70 percent.1

 Make an Appointment

 If you have been diagnosed with an abnormality that might be a sign of lung cancer, such as enlarged lymph nodes, pulmonary nodules, or a mass in your lungs, make an appointment for an evaluation at the clinic by calling (206) 288-7222.

 Before your appointment, we will collect your health records, including your radiographic images.
 When you visit, you’ll be evaluated by our clinic team, which includes a pulmonologist and a chest radiologist.
 As a patient of Seattle Cancer Care Alliance (SCCA), you will have immediate access to other specialists—such as interventional radiologists, nuclear radiologists, thoracic surgeons, medical oncologists, and radiation oncologists—who can share their expertise to help develop an effective plan for diagnosing and treating your disease.